SimVascular/svFSIplus/Code/Source/README.md

 all of the objects (Fortran modules) used to store simulation data.
 It also contains a `Parameters` object used to store simulation parameters read in from an XML file.

 The `Simulation` class does not contain any methods used in the core simulation code.
-Like the Fortan svFSI code it is used to pass data to procedures to carry out a series of computational steps.
+Like the Fortan svFSI code it is only used to pass data to procedures to carry out a series of computational steps.

 <!--- ====================================================================================================================== --->